StylePart: Image-based Shape Part Manipulation: Method

 \subsection{3D shape attribute representation}

 We adopt a structured deformable mesh generative network (SDM-NET)~\cite{gao2019sdm} to represent the man-made shape attributes.
 The network allows for tight semantic control of different shape parts.
 Moreover, it generates a spatial arrangement of closed, deformable mesh parts, which represents the global part structure of a shape collection, \eg~chair, table, and airplane.
 In SDM-NET, a complete man-made shape is generated using a two-level architecture comprising a part variational autoencoder (PartVAE) and structured parts VAE (SP-VAE).
 PartVAE learns the deformation of a single part using its Laplacian feature vector, extracted through the method established in~\cite{gao2019sparse}, and SP-VAE jointly learns the deformation of all parts of a shape and the structural relationship between them.
-In this work, given an input shape $s$ of category $c$ with $n_{c}$ as the number of parts, we represent its shape attributes $\bm{S}=(\bm{P}, \bm{T})$ using both \begin{itemize} \item \textit{Geometric} attribute ($\bm{P}\in \mathbb{R}^{zn_{c}}$): all the PartVAE latent codes of each shape, where $z=128$ is the dimension of the PartVAE latent code adopted in our work. \item \textit{Topology} attribute ($\bm{T}\in \mathbb{R}^{2n_{c}+9}$): the representation vector $\mathbf{rv}$ in SDM-Net. \end{itemize}
+In this work, given an input shape $s$ of category $c$ with $n_{c}$ as the number of parts, we represent its shape attributes $\bm{S}=(\bm{P}, \bm{T})$ using both \begin{itemize} \item \textit{Geometric} attribute ($\bm{P}\in \mathbb{R}^{z\times n_{c}}$): all the PartVAE latent codes of each shape, where $z=128$ is the dimension of the PartVAE latent code adopted in our work. \item \textit{Topology} attribute ($\bm{T}\in \mathbb{R}^{2n_{c}+9}$): the representation vector $\mathbf{rv}$ in SDM-Net.
+This vector represents the geometry and associated relationships of each part in $s$.
+Please refer to \secname~3.1 in Gao~\etal~\shortcite{gao2019sdm}. \end{itemize}